+- 1. The following uses are permitted as-of-right with Plan Approval for Projects within the SGD subject to the requirements of this Section, including compliance with the Design Standards:

+- a.
+Multi-family Residential Uses, including so-called "Live-Work" Units pursuant to Section XXIX-D(1)(e) below.

+- b.
+Hotel/Inn, including conference and meeting facilities (South of Parker Street only), and Bed and Breakfast.

+- c.
+Public parking and Public school.

-- 1. The following uses are permitted as-of-right with Plan Approval for Projects within the SGD subject to the requirements of this Section: - a.
-Multi-family Residential Uses, including so-called "Live-Work" Units pursuant to Section XXIX-D(1)(c) below. - b.
-Mixed-use Development Projects incorporating Multi-family Residential Use and any of the following non-residential uses, such non-residential uses to be primarily located on the first floor of proposed buildings: - i.
-Hotel/Inn, including conference and meeting facilities (South of Parker Street only) - ii.
-Bed and Breakfast - iii.
-Retail trade - iv.
-Retail services, including banks - v.
+- d.
+Mixed-use Development Projects incorporating Multi-family Residential Use and any of the following Non-Residential Uses, such Non-Residential Uses to be primarily located on the first floor of proposed buildings:

+- i.
+Church

+- ii.
+Library/museum

+- iii.
+Private education

+- iv.
+Retail trade

+- v.
+Retail services, including banks

+- vi.
 Health/recreation, including gym/fitness centers

-- vi.
-Entertainment/Clubs (South of Parker Street only)

 - vii.
-Nursery School/Day Care
+Entertainment/clubs (South of Parker Street only)

 - viii.
-Professional/social service/office, including medical offices
+Nursery School/day care

 - ix.
-Neighborhood bakeries/Delis
+Radio/T.V. studio

 - x.
-Restaurant
+Professional/social service/office, including medical offices

 - xi.
-Outdoor Café
+Theater assembly

 - xii.
-Private Parking
+Meeting space

 - xiii.
-Parking structure
+Neighborhood bakeries/Delis

+- xiv.
+Restaurant

+- xv.
+Outdoor Café

-The City's intent in requiring that nonresidential use of the first floor of the building or adequate design therefor is to encourage redevelopment that will generate pedestrian activity and complement the existing mix of uses in the neighborhood.
+The City's intent in requiring that Non-Residential Use of the first floor of the building or adequate design therefor is to encourage redevelopment that will generate pedestrian activity and complement the existing mix of uses in the neighborhood.

-- c.
+- e.
 Live-Work Units: The PAA may allow a portion of both ground floor commercial and/or upper level residential areas to be used for live-work units, which combine personal living space with professional workspace in such a way that neither is compromised.
-Proposals to include livework space in a Project shall be reviewed by the PAA on a case-by-case basis. - d.
-Parking accessory to any of the above-permitted uses, including surface, underground garage and/or structured parking; - e.
+Proposals to include livework space in a Project shall be reviewed by the PAA on a case-by-case basis. - f.
+Parking accessory to any of the above-permitted uses, including surface, underground garage and/or structured parking at any level; - g.
 Accessory uses customarily incidental to any of the above-permitted uses. - 2.
 Consistency with State Requirements: Any Project undertaken within the SGD in accordance with this Section shall comply with the requirements of the Smart Growth Zoning Overlay District Program created by M.G.L.
 Chapter 40R and the regulations administered by the Massachusetts Department of Housing and Community Development (DHCD) in 760 CMR 59.00, as any of them may be amended, from time to time. - 3.
-Consistency with Design Standards: Any Project undertaken within the SGD in accordance with this Section shall comply with the Design Standards found in Section XXIX-I.
+Compliance with Design Standards: Any Project undertaken within the SGD in accordance with this Section shall comply with the Design Standards found in Section XXIX-I.